mlochbaum/BQN/tutorial/list.md

 <!--GEN
 Primitives ⟨"¨%2%Each", "´%5%Fold", "∾%,%Join%Join To"⟩
 -->
-The 1-modifier Each (`¨`) applies its operand to every element of a list argument: it's the same as `map` in a functional programming language.
-With two list arguments (which have to have the same length), Each pairs the corresponding elements from each, a bit like a `zip` function.
+The 1-modifier Each (`¨`) applies its operand to every element of a list argument, like `map` in a functional programming language.
+With two list arguments, Each pairs the corresponding elements like arithmetic does, or a bit like a `zip` function (unlike arithmetic, it only goes one level deep).
 If one argument is a list and one's an atom, the atom is reused every time instead.

         ⌽¨ "abcd"‿"ABCDEF"‿"01"